-Originally from South Korea, Soyeon Jung is a multi-disciplinary artist currently practicing in Blacksburg, Virginia.
+Originally from South Korea, Soyeon Jung is a multi-disciplinary artist currently practicing in Binghamton, New York.
 Her work examines the contrast of social

 structures, gender roles, and functions of memory from the perspective of someone situated between two cultures.
 Her projects spanning installation, performance,